 On this count, India is on a similar trajectory.
 In the 1970s, agriculture was the single biggest contributor to the Indian economy of the three sectors, accounting for 40% of Gross Value Added.[1]
 Today, agriculture accounts for less than a fifth of the economic output.

-But the share of workers that agriculture employs has not fallen as sharply as its share in the economy has.
+But the share of workers that agriculture employs still remains high.
 In the 1970s, about three-fourths of India's workers were engaged in agriculture.
-Today, the share of agriculture is down to less than half, smaller than fifty years ago, but still the highest among all major sectors[2].
-Rural men moved out of agriculture at a faster pace than rural women.
+By 2024 the share of agriculture was down to less than half, smaller than fifty years ago, but still the highest among all major sectors.[2]

 Manufacturing stagnation